balenaltd/handbook/Time-off-policy.md

 * If you have days left at the end of your year, you may be able some to transfer them to the next year.
 This is judged on a case-by-case basis.
 Ask the Ops team about this.
 * If you are reaching the end of your year and have already used your 30 days annual allowance, you can ask the Ops team about taking unpaid days off. _(psst!
 If you run out of days but your anniversary date is close, ask the Ops team, as there is a great chance you can borrow some days from your future holiday allowance)_
 * Despite the nature of the day (business day, bank holiday, national day etc) a time-off request has to be submitted.
+* If you are attending an event where you are speaking, presenting, or representing balena, you do not need to take time off.
+(Also, your travel can be covered too!)
 * If you're going to a professional conference or event and would like resin to consider providing the time off, please send a message to Alison, including a link to the conference, and a bit about what professional development it's providing.

 ### Specific policy information: